unrequested/blowjob/README.md

 # blowjob.nvim

-Neovim configuration on sturtup.
 Just for learning purposes.
-Not useful for real life.
+Not inteded to be useful.
+However, it can be used as a starting poing for brand new neovim plugin.

 ## Documentation

 See `:help blowjob.nvim` for detail information

-More text.
+## More

+WIP